-Subject to rate requirements applicable in the state of Idaho, where this Group Policy is issued, We may change the rates for this Group Policy on any Policy Anniversary Date after this Group Policy has been in force for 12 months.
+Subject to rate requirements applicable in the state of Montana, where this Group Policy is issued, We may change the rates for this Group Policy on any Policy Anniversary Date after this Group Policy has been in force for 12 months.
 However, the rates may be changed sooner than 12 months if a premium increase is necessitated by: (1) a state or federal law; (2) court decision; or (3) rule adopted by an agency of competent jurisdiction of the state or federal government.
-Any rate change will be made only when We change the rates for all policies in the same rate class on the same form as this Group Policy that are issued in the state of Idaho.
+Rate changes will only be made once in a 12-month period unless necessitated by the above implications.
+Any rate change will be made only when We change the rates for all policies in the same rate class on the same form as this Group Policy that are issued in the state of Montana.

-We will give You at least 45 days prior written notice before the effective date of any rate change.
+We will give You at least 60 days prior written notice before the effective date of any rate change.
 The rates will never be changed due to a change in The Member's age or health.
-Such notice will be mailed to the Insured Employee's last known address as shown in Our records.
+Such notice will be mailed to the Covered Employee's last known address as shown in Our records.
 If We fail to provide the notice as stated in this provision, this Group Policy will remain in effect at the existing rate with the existing benefits until: (1) the full notice period has expired; or (2) the effective date of the replacement coverage is obtained by You, whichever occurs first.